knutankv/opyndata/README.md

 Open data
 =======================
-For open data from us, visit https://www.ntnu.edu/kt/open-data.
+For an overview of available open measurement data from us, visit https://www.ntnu.edu/kt/open-data.

 Citation
 =======================